bhatkishan42/market-analysis/Tasks.md

-# Data analysis report codes are available in python notebook named as (market-analysis.ipynb)
+# Data analysis report,codes are available in python notebook named as (market-analysis.ipynb) in this repository
 # Introduction
 This notebook will accomplish the following task: